Doctor of Pharmacy

 - Integrate basic science knowledge into clinical practice.

-- Evaluate and assimilate scientific evidence and patient specific information to continuously improve patient care.
+- Evaluate and assimilate scientific evidence to improve patient care.

 4. Utilize medication-use-systems, drug and health information, and other technologies.

 - Utilize components of medication-use-systems (i.e., procuring, storing, furnishing, transcribing, compounding/preparing, dispensing, and administering) to provide safe, accurate, and timely medication distribution.